Author and creative writing tutor, Beth loves helping her students improve their technique.

 Jack Frost’s calling card.

-This poem is about the silence that descends as snow falls.
+The next poem is about the silence that descends as snow falls.
 I wrote it because I feel that snow makes the world turn into an alien place where nothing moves.

 A silent blanket